A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Indenting-e39e.md

-One important habit to take is to nicely indent your code.
+One important habit to acquire is to nicely indent your code.

 Take a look at the code on the left.
 Everything is on the same line.
 It's difficult to read and understand the structure of the page.